MarcusMore/ArcPrediction/README.md

-# ArcPrediction - Decentralized Betting Platform
+# Forsightt - Decentralized Betting Platform

 A comprehensive smart contract system for a decentralized betting platform on the Arc Testnet where users can bet USDC on yes/no scenarios posted by an admin.